mdfleming3/mdfleming3.github.io/_drafts/best-free-seo-tools-for-marketers-in-2020.md

 ### [Browseo](https://www.browseo.net/ "Browseo")

-Browseo is a no-frills program that collects the data that a search engine collects.
+Browseo is a no-frills program that shows you what data a search engine is collecting from a webpage.
 It is an excellent tool for competitive research and troubleshooting SEO for individual pages.

 ## Analytics